Matter of shame that elections in J&K had to be announced by SC: Omar Abdullah | Politics

 - India

-Former Jammu and Kashmir Chief Minister Omar Abdullah on Saturday said it was ''a matter of considerable shame'' that the Supreme Court had to issue a directive about elections in Jammu and Kashmir rather than the Election Commission of India.
+Former Jammu and Kashmir Chief Minister Omar Abdullah has said it was ''a matter of considerable shame'' that the Supreme Court had to issue a directive about elections in Jammu and Kashmir rather than the Election Commission of India.

-The National Conference leader also contended that the view that Article 370 was at the root of all problems of Jammu and Kashmir was not correct, and terrorist attacks are now being reported in areas which were earlier free of terrorism, in particular the hills of Jammu, Rajouri and Poonch.
+The National Conference leader also said the view that Article 370 was at the root of all problems of Jammu and Kashmir was not correct, and terrorist attacks are now being reported in areas which were earlier free of terrorism, in particular the hills of Jammu, Rajouri and Poonch.

-More Kashmiri Pandits have been killed in targeted attacks in the Valley during the tenure of the present government than in the past, he claimed, speaking at ABP Network's `Ideas of India' Summit 3.0 here.
+More Kashmiri Pandits have been killed in targeted attacks in the Valley during the tenure of the present government than in the past, he claimed while speaking at ABP Network's `Ideas of India' Summit 3.0 here on Saturday.

-''What is the BJP and what is the Government of India going to do about the deadline the Supreme Court has set,'' Abdullah asked, noting that the court has said that assembly elections should be held in Jammu and Kashmir by the end of September 2024.
+''What is the BJP and what is the Government of India going to do about the deadline the Supreme Court has set,'' Abdullah asked, noting the court has said the assembly elections should be held in Jammu and Kashmir by the end of September 2024.

+''It is a matter of considerable shame that elections in Jammu and Kashmir, rather than being announced by the Election Commission or encouraged by the Government of India, had to be announced by the Supreme Court,'' Abdullah said.

 Abdullah also said that terror attacks on Kashmiri Pandits in the Valley is a regular occurrence.

-Despite the abrogation of Article 370, pockets of support for separatists continue to exist, and hardly a week or two passes without a terrorist attack, he said.
+Despite the abrogation of Article 370, pockets of support for separatists continue to exist and hardly a week or two pass without a terrorist attack, he said.

 More Kashmiri Pandits have been killed in targeted attacks under the present (Union) government than under previous dispensations, he claimed.

-The Kashmiri Pandits whom his government had resettled in the Valley with government jobs are now pleading that they be allowed to move back to Jammu, the former chief minister claimed.
+The former CM also claimed that the Kashmiri Pandits, whom his government had resettled in the Valley with government jobs, are now pleading that they be allowed to move back to Jammu.

 ''This government has not returned Kashmiri Pandits their sense of security.
 More Kashmiri Pandits want to leave Kashmir today than (those who) wanted to five or ten years ago,'' Abdullah added.